CUBRID/cubrid-testtools/doc/jdbc_guide.md

 ### Configuration introduction

 CTP ships an example configuration file under CTP/conf/jdbc.conf.
 You may change it as your requirement or create your own configuration file.
-Here is parameters used:
+Here is full parameters used:

     [common]
     # Define the location of your testing scenario